vkaravir/JSAV/README.txt

 the necessary supporting infrastructure.
 For more information about OpenDSA, see http://algoviz.org/ebook .

+JSAV and OpenDSA are released under the MIT license.
+See the file MIT-license.txt included with this distribution.

-The official "release" versions of JSAV are maintained as part of the OpenAlgoViz project at SourceForge.
+The official "stable release" versions of JSAV are maintained as part of the OpenAlgoViz project at SourceForge.
 The OpenDSA SourceForge repository also stores the AVs that actually make use of JSAV.
 These materials are available by checking out: svn co https://openalgoviz.svn.sourceforge.net/svnroot/openalgoviz/OpenDSA OpenDSA

 The day-to-day working JSAV repository is located at GitHub.
 For new